Serving our customers

 Customers who are struggling to pay their bills can receive help and advice from Severn Trent Trust Fund, an independent charity established in 1997.

-Since 1997, Severn Trent have donated nearly £60m to the Fund and benefitted over 300,000 customers.
+Since 1997, Severn Trent have donated over £70m to the Fund.
 The Severn Trent Trust Fund is able to help with water arrears, and other debts too.

 Evidence shows that this help makes a long term impact with customers.
 Nearly 8 out of 10 grant recipients go on to pay their bills successfully.